Downtown Fort Wayne Developments: Part 2

 Explore Union Street Market, which is full of eateries like Pasta di Guy, O-Cha Thai, Conjure Coffee, and much more.
 Also within the campus, you’ll find the Amp Lab, a unique learning environment for students to gain real-world experience in a non-traditional school setting.
 The industrial-yet-modern offices house the Do it Best headquarters alongside several other local businesses.

-Warehouse Row may not have been the most talked about Fort Wayne redevelopment but it certainly deserves a moment to shine.
-The 400 block of East Brackenridge Street is a series of live-work buildings that combine retail, residential, and event space in an industrial-themed environment.
+The 400 block of East Brackenridge Street houses a series of five two-story, live-work buildings from the 1920s and 30s known as Warehouse Row.
+They combine retail, residential, and event space in an industrial-themed environment.
 The buildings are known for their blend of history and modernity, featuring exposed brick, polished concrete, and reclaimed wood.
-Their tagline "wonderfully new, historically cool" perfectly sums up this project.
+Their tagline, "wonderfully new, historically cool," perfectly sums up this project.

 Arts United Center

-The building was designed by famous architect Louis Kahn, who also designed the Yale University Art Gallery and the Salk Institute in La Jolla, California.
-Today, the Arts United Center is the flagship building of Arts Campus Fort Wayne, and the building serves as a hub for the performing arts, including the Fort Wayne Civic Theatre and the Fort Wayne Ballet.
+The building was designed by the famous architect Louis Kahn, who also designed the Yale University Art Gallery and the Salk Institute in La Jolla, California.
+Today, the Arts United Center is the flagship building of Arts Campus Fort Wayne and serves as a hub for the performing arts, including the Fort Wayne Civic Theatre and the Fort Wayne Ballet.

 Renovations to Arts United Center will make the building fully accessible and fully functional with historic preservation and connectivity in mind.
 The new lobby will have a passenger elevator and security check to provide for those with limited mobility, along with venue-wide technology to enhance theatrical experiences.
 They will also update HVAC systems, lighting, networking, and security systems.

-Learn more about this project.There are even plans for the Arts Campus to join the newly proposed Urban Trail and host new indoor and outdoor events.
+Learn more about their renovations.There are even plans for the Arts Campus to join the newly proposed Urban Trail and host new indoor and outdoor events.
 These renovations will make the downtown Fort Wayne Arts Campus an even better place for all to enjoy the arts.

 DORA